kumarpit/api-actions/README.md

   error: true
 }
 ```
-`onReqSuccess`: This is a function that runs to completion upon recieving a successful response and _before_ dispatching the success action.
+- `onReqSuccess`: This is a function that runs to completion upon recieving a successful response and _before_ dispatching the success action.
 It takes the current state of the redux store, the response object and the axios instance as arguments.
 One example usage of this function could be to set new default headers to the axios instance based on the response.
 This would be acheived by the following function:
 ```javascript
 ...
 onReqSuccess: (_, res, axios) => axios.defaults.headers.common['Authorization'] = `BEARER ${res.data.new_access_token}`
 ...
 ```
-`onReqFail`: Similar to the previous function, this runs to completion upon recieving an `AxiosError` (either an API error or network error) and _before_ dispatching the error action. <br>
+- `onReqFail`: Similar to the previous function, this runs to completion upon recieving an `AxiosError` (either an API error or network error) and _before_ dispatching the error action. <br>
-`config`: One benefit of passing a `axios` instance to `reax` is that this allows to set default `AxiosRequestConfig` options to ba applied to all your requests.
+- `config`: One benefit of passing a `axios` instance to `reax` is that this allows to set default `AxiosRequestConfig` options to ba applied to all your requests.
 However, some requests may need to override these defaults.
 To do this, you could pass in a custom config object.

+## Installation